grafana/grafana-iot-twinmaker-app/README.md

+# Compatibility

+Grafana IoT TwinMaker App Plugin >=2.0.0 is not compatible with Grafana versions <10.4.x due to a breaking change in UI components.

 # AWS IoT TwinMaker Application Development Guide

 Please add feedback to the [issues](https://github.com/grafana/grafana-iot-twinmaker-app/issues) folder, and we will follow up shortly.
 Be sure to include version information for both Grafana and the installed plugin.